-The Department of Linguistics, Languages, and Cultures has a thriving community of undergraduates who participate in study abroad, join student organizations, and even organize conferences to support their research.
+The Department of Linguistics, Languages, and Cultures has a thriving community of undergraduates who participate in study abroad, join student organization (see below), and even organize conferences to support their research.

 The Department maintains the following lists of resources relevant to undergraduate.
 For resources specific to individual units, please visit the program’s page.